DaZombieKiller/zkvn/README.md

 [https://github.com/DavidPH/GDCC](https://github.com/DavidPH/GDCC)

 1. Download the latest version of GDCC from [here](https://www.dropbox.com/sh/e4msp35vxp61ztg/AAALcmttOua20tkcs82NoElWa).
 The latest version will always be at the bottom.
 Get either the "Win32" or "Win64" version depending on your computer.
-2. Extract the archive to the /source/GDCC/ folder, which should be located wherever the ZKVN source is.
+2. Extract the archive to the /source/GDCC/ folder (create it if it doesn't exist), which should be located wherever the ZKVN source is.
 3. To compile for ZDoom and GZDoom, click on "build-zdoom.bat".
 To compile for Zandronum 2.0 and up, click on "build-zan.bat".
 4. Wait for the compile process to finish, and then you should find a freshly compiled "zkvn.bin" in the "acs" folder.